openstack/openstack-ansible-haproxy_server/doc/source/configure-haproxy.rst

    keepalived_use_latest_stable: True

-The HAProxy nodes have group vars applied that define the configuration of keepalived.
+The HAProxy nodes have group vars applied that define the configuration of Keepalived.
 This configuration is stored in ``group_vars/haproxy_all/keepalived.yml``.
-It contains the variables needed for the keepalived role (master and backup nodes).
+It contains the variables needed for the Keepalived role (master and backup nodes).

 Keepalived pings a public and private IP address to check its status.
 The default address is ``193.0.14.129``.
 To change this default,